Sparklingbae/AirBnB_clone_v2/README.md

 ![**AirBnB**](https://github.com/HucksApp/AirBnB_clone/assets/58187974/0a2d1bfa-9390-4515-aacc-b2eaf190788a)

 ### Description ##
 This team project is part of the ALX School Full-Stack Software Engineer program.
-It's the first step towards building a first full web application: an AirBnB clone.
-This first step consists of a custom command-line interface for data management, and the base classes for the storage of this data.
-Console commands allow the user to create, update, and destroy objects, as well as manage file storage.
-Using a system of JSON serialization/deserialization, storage is persistent between sessions.
+It's the second step towards building a full web application: an AirBnB clone.

 ## The console 🎛